-2.1 Symbolic execution
+2.1 The basic idea for symbolic execution

 The basic idea behind our approach is that when we perform logical or arithmetic operations, we generate constraints for these, and when we perform control flow decisions, we fork execution and go down both paths.
 This section sketches how we can symbolically execute code.
-For ease of exposition, we initially assume that all the variables in a program are symbolic; Section 3.1 shows how we can intermix symbolic and concrete execution in order to efficiently process real code.
+For ease of exposition, we initially assume that all the variables in a program are symbolic; Section 3.2 shows how we can intermix symbolic and concrete execution in order to efficiently process real code.